Fantom-Factory/heroku-buildpack-fantom/README.md

 ## Installing specific versions of Java and Fantom

 By default this build pack installs `OpenJDK 1.6` and `Fantom 1.0.67`.
-Should you wish to install different versions then create a `system.properties` file in the root of your project, next to your `build.fan`:
+Should you wish to install different versions then create a `heroku.props` file in the root of your project, next to your `build.fan`:

 ```
 #!bash
 |-fan/
 |  |...
 |-build.fan
-`-system.properties
+`-heroku.props
 ```

-A sample `system.properties` file looks like;
+A sample `heroku.props` file looks like:

 ```
 java.runtime.version=1.6